ArdaCevheroglu/DSA_210_Fall_2024_Project/README.md

 4. Machine Learning Models

-Build a regression model to predict daily spending trends based on caffeine intake.
+Build a regression model to understand how caffeine intake influences spending trends.

 Use clustering to group days with similar caffeine intakes and classify whether high spending days are caffeine-influenced.